 This will form the base layer for your bars.

-Step 4: Prepare the Pumpkin Filling
+Step 4: Whisk the Spiced Filling

 - 2 cups pumpkin puree